|

 How Many Days Do You Need in Seattle?

-We think 3 days in Seattle is the perfect amount of time to see the best of the city.
+We think 3 days is the perfect amount of time to see the best of the city.

 You’ll have a chance to do all the “touristy” things – Pike Place Market and Seattle Center – while saving time to do our favorite thing to do in Seattle, which is to explore Seattle’s amazing, more residential neighborhoods like Capitol Hill, Fremont, and Ballard.